RenatoBrittoAraujo/The-Completely-Ilegal-Dataset-Builder/README.md

-# The completely illegal dataset builder
+# The Completely Illegal Dataset Builder

 If you don't strictly care about being on the right side of the law and likes to build datasets, this is the place for you!